What causes migraines?

-Migraines, on the other hand, are caused by electrolyte imbalance as a result of an overstimulated brain.
-No two migraines are the same, everyone suffers different symptoms, so it is vital to understand your body and the signs that trigger a migraine.
+Migraines are caused by an electrolyte imbalance as a result of an overstimulated brain.
+No two migraines are the same.
+Everyone suffers different symptoms, so it is vital to understand your body and the signs that trigger a migraine.

-may only last for a very short time and have no other symptom associated with them.
+Headaches may only last for a very short time and have no other symptoms associated with them.
 They are not as severe as migraines and don’t affect day-to-day activities.

-last for several days and have many symptoms associated with them—these are called prodromes and postdromes.
+Migraines last for several days and have many symptoms associated with them—including prodromes and postdromes.
 Migraines are debilitating and affect a migraineur's performance at work and in daily life.

 Sensitivity to scents, light sensitivity, sound sensitivity, nausea, aura, vomiting, blurred vision, and lack of comprehension are some of the most common symptoms of a migraine.